 Another area of focus is the integration of catalytic converters with other emissions control technologies, such as particulate filters and selective catalytic reduction (SCR) systems.
 Particulate filters are designed to trap and remove particulate matter from diesel engine exhaust, while SCR systems use ammonia to reduce nitrogen oxides.
 By combining these technologies, automakers can achieve even lower levels of emissions and meet increasingly stringent regulatory requirements.

-Furthermore, there is growing interest in developing catalytic converters for alternative fuels, such as biofuels and hydrogen.
-These fuels have the potential to reduce greenhouse gas emissions, but they may also produce different types of pollutants that require specialized catalytic converters.
-For example, hydrogen-powered vehicles may emit small amounts of nitrogen oxides, which can be controlled using a dedicated NOx catalyst.
+To build on this, there is growing interest in developing catalytic converters for alternative fuels, such as biofuels and hydrogen.
+On top of that, these fuels have the potential to reduce greenhouse gas emissions, but they may also produce different types of pollutants that require specialized catalytic converters.
+As an example, hydrogen-powered vehicles may emit small amounts of nitrogen oxides, which can be controlled using a dedicated NOx catalyst.

 Tips and Expert Advice